Skip to Content

 How Much to Tip Slot Attendants on a Handpay Jackpot in Vegas

 You hit a slot jackpot in Las Vegas!
 Congrats!
 Now your slot attendant is counting your handpay and you’re having a mini panic attack deciding how much to tip.
-You don’t want to overdo it, but also don’t want to be stingy.
+You don’t want to overdo it, but also don’t want to be seen as stingy.

 I recommend tipping around 1% ($20 on a $2,000 jackpot) but it’s common for folks to tip slightly more, up to 2% on small jackpots depending on the level of service received.